Inklay/Pokemon-TCG/README.md

 * [Version française](README-fr.md)

-A Discord bot base on the Pokémon trading card game.
+A Discord bot based on the Pokémon trading card game.

 ### Add it to your server